adafruit/Adafruit_nRF52_nrfutil/README.md

-# nrfutil
+# adafruit-nrfutil

-`adafruit-nrfutil` is a Python package that includes the `adafruit_nrfutil` command line utility and the `nordicsemi` library.
+`adafruit-nrfutil` is a Python package that includes the `adafruit-nrfutil` command line utility and the `nordicsemi` library.

 This package is derived from the Nordic Semiconductor ASA package https://github.com/NordicSemiconductor/pc-nrfutil, version 0.5.3.
 THe code has been converted from Python 2 to Python 3.

-The executable `nrfutil` has been renamed to `adafruit_nrfutil` to distinguish it from the original executable.
+The executable `nrfutil` has been renamed to `adafruit-nrfutil` to distinguish it from the original executable.

 This tool can be used used with the [Adafruit nRF52 Feather](https://www.adafruit.com/product/3406)